2017 North Korean nuclear test: Nuclear device

 The North Korean government announced that it had detonated a hydrogen (thermonuclear) bomb that could be loaded onto an intercontinental ballistic missile (ICBM).
-The announcement stated the warhead had a variable yield "the explosive power of which is adjustable from tens kiloton to hundreds kiloton (sic) ... [and] which can be detonated even at high altitudes for super-powerful EMP attack".
+The announcement stated the warhead had a variable yield "the explosive power of which is adjustable from tens kiloton to hundreds kiloton [sic] ... [and] which can be detonated even at high altitudes for super-powerful EMP attack".
 A later technical announcement called the device a "two-stage thermo-nuclear weapon" and stated experimental measurements were fully compatible with the design specification, and there had been no leakage of radioactive materials from the underground nuclear test.

-Photographs of North Korean leader Kim Jong Un inspecting a device resembling a thermonuclear weapon warhead were released a few hours before the test.
+Photographs of North Korean leader Kim Jong Un inspecting a device resembling a thermonuclear warhead were released a few hours before the test.

 Analysts have tended to give credence to North Korea's claim that it was a hydrogen bomb.
 38 North made a revised estimate for the test yield at 250 kT, making it near the maximum-containable yield for the Punggye-ri test site.
 Tom Plant, director of proliferation and nuclear policy at the Royal United Services Institute said, "The North Koreans do bluff sometimes, but when they make a concrete claim about their nuclear programme, more often than not it turns out to be true. ...
 I think the balance is in favour of it being a thermonuclear bomb rather than a conventional atom bomb."